- Your employer brand is influencing your ability to attract candidates, particularly higher quality candidates with lower salaries.

 National research conducted by CareerBuilder revealed a shocking 82% of employers expected little to no negative business impact when a candidate had a poor experience in the hiring process.
 In fact, 58% of applicants are less likely to buy from a company after getting no response to their application.
 69% are less likely to buy after having a bad experience in the interview.
 That’s before factoring in the people in their social circles who they share their bad experience with.

 Improve Your Employer Brand — Starting With Your Hiring Process.
-Attend Our Hire4Impact Workshop on April 28th.
+Attend a Hire4Impact Workshop.

 The lines between applicant and consumer are blurry.
 Be cautious of turning your brand advocates into candidates scorned.
-Last year, Virgin Media conducted a survey of rejected job applicants and discovered 18% of them were customers.
+Last year, Virgin Media surveyed their rejected job applicants and discovered 18% of them were customers.
 After having a poor recruitment experience, 6% of them, or 7,500, switched to a competitor.
-This resulted in about £4.4 million in lost revenue for Virgin Media (FastCompany).
-(They are currently trying to turn applicants into customers by providing a great applicant experience).
+This resulted in about £4.4 million in lost revenue for Virgin Media (they responded with an improved applicant experience designed to convert applicants into customers) (FastCompany).

 It’s not only a poor candidate experience that puts you at risk.
 Everything in the online domain can influence a job seeker’s decision on whether it’s even worth the effort to apply.
 Is there is a former employee in their network who doesn’t have great things to say about your company?
 Have they had negative experiences with your employees?
 Any of these factors can influence their perception of your employer brand.